ntb-binh95/MachineLearning-cpp/README.md

 # LogisticRegression-cpp
-Logistic Regression from scrach with Breast cancer dataset.
+Logistic Regression from scratch with Breast cancer dataset.
 ## How to run
 ```
 make